-Delta communities.
-The Delta Investment Fund may receive funds from federal, state, local, and private sources.

-- SEC.
-38. Section 29780 of the Public Resources Code is amended to read: - 29780.
+- 8 (c) Bethel Island. - (d) Brannan-Andrus Island. - 10 (e) Cosumnes/Mokelumne floodway. - (f) The San Joaquin/South Delta lowlands. - 12 SEC.
+36. Section 29778.5 is added to the Public Resources 13 Code, to read: - 29778.5.
+The Delta Investment Fund is hereby created in the State Treasury.
+Any funds within the Delta Investment Fund shall be available, upon appropriation by the Legislature, to the commission for the implementation of the regional economic sustainability plan, developed pursuant to Section 29759, for the purposes of enhancing Delta communities.
+The Delta Investment Fund may receive funds from federal, state, local, and private sources. - SEC.
+37. Section 29780 of the Public Resources Code is amended to read: - 29780.
 On January 1 of each year, the commission shall submit to the Governor and the Legislature a report describing the progress that has been made in achieving the objectives of this division.
-The report shall include, but need not be limited to, all both of the following information: - (a) An evaluation of the effectiveness of the resource management plan in preserving agricultural lands, restoring delta habitat, improving levee protection and water quality, providing increased public access and recreational opportunities, and in undertaking other functions prescribed in this division. - (a) An evaluation of the effectiveness of the commission in undertaking its functions prescribed in this division, including, but not limited to, its mandates as follows: - (1) Determining the consistency of local general plans with the Delta Plan. - (2) Outcomes of appealed local land use decisions pursuant to Sections 29770 and 29771. - (3) Outcomes of reviews initiated by the commission. - (4) Facilitating regional economic sustainability. - (5) Supporting other regional activities for the enhancement of Delta communities. - (b) An update of the resource management economic sustainability plan, using baseline conditions set forth in the original resource management economic sustainability plan.
+The report shall include, but need not be limited to, all of the following information: - (a) An evaluation of the effectiveness of the resource management plan in preserving agricultural lands, restoring delta habitat, improving levee protection and water quality, providing increased public access and recreational opportunities, and in undertaking other functions prescribed in this division. - (a) An evaluation of the effectiveness of the commission in undertaking its functions prescribed in this division, including, but not limited to, its mandates as follows: - (1) Determining the consistency of local general plans with theDelta Plan. - 39 (2) Outcomes of appealed local land use decisions pursuant to 40 Sections 29770 and 29771.

-SEC.
-39. Division 22.3 (commencing with Section 32300) is added to the Public Resources Code, to read:
+- (3) Outcomes of reviews initiated by the commission. - (4) Facilitating regional economic sustainability. - (5) Supporting other regional activities for the enhancement of Delta communities. - (b) An update of the resource management economic sustainability plan, using baseline conditions set forth in the original resource management economic sustainability plan. - (c) The status of the environmental thresholds established by the commission in the original resource management plan. - SEC.
+38. Division 22.3 (commencing with Section 32300) is added to the Public Resources Code, to read: